How Often To Oil Wood Flooring (2020 updated)

 When the oiling or buffing is completed, it is time to wipe away any excess oil using a soft cloth.

-This ensures that no puddles of oil are left to rest on the woods surface.
+This ensures that no puddles of oil are left to rest on the surface of the wood.
 The first coat should be left to dry for around 12 hours before repeating the same process.